Wall Street Analyst Initiated Enovix Corporation [ENVX]. What else is Wall St. saying

 Janney have made an estimate for Enovix Corporation shares, keeping their opinion on the stock as Buy, with their previous recommendation back on November 04, 2022.
 While these analysts kept the previous recommendation, Cantor Fitzgerald raised their target price to Overweight.
 The new note on the price target was released on September 28, 2022, representing the official price target for Enovix Corporation stock.
 Previously, the target price had yet another raise to $29, while Piper Sandler analysts kept a Overweight rating on ENVX stock.
 On August 22, 2022, analysts increased their price target for ENVX shares from 50 to 100.

-Enovix Corporation [ENVX] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 15.15.
-With this latest performance, ENVX shares dropped by -19.39% in over the last four-week period, additionally plugging by 49.02% over the last 6 months – not to mention a drop of -61.29% in the past year of trading.
+Enovix Corporation [ENVX] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -19.81.
+With this latest performance, ENVX shares dropped by -24.78% in over the last four-week period, additionally plugging by 25.79% over the last 6 months – not to mention a drop of -66.04% in the past year of trading.

 Return on Equity for this stock declined to -38.60, with Return on Assets sitting at -25.98.